pyeventsourcing/eventsourcing/docs/topics/persistence.rst

-The library's :class:`~eventsourcing.persistence.Notification` class is a Python frozen dataclass that can be used to hold information about a domain event object between it be selected from a datastore from the total ordering of domain events in an application and being transmitted as an item in a section of a notification log.
+The library's :class:`~eventsourcing.persistence.Notification` class is a Python frozen dataclass that can be used to hold information about a domain event object when being transmitted as an item in a section of a `notification log <application.html#notification-log>`_.
+It will be returned when selecting from the total ordering of stored domain events that comprise the recorded state of an application.

 .. code:: python